codepath/android_guides/Endless-Scrolling-with-AdapterViews-and-RecyclerView.md

 ### Using with LinearLayoutManager

 The code below demonstrates how to do endless pagination for a linear layout based RecyclerView.
 Note that this simplified code only works for **RecyclerViews using the LinearLayoutManager** and displaying a simple linear list.
 This will not necessarily work for other layout types.
 For that, you need to read the next section.
+For lists using a `LinearLayoutManager`, copy over the following class as `EndlessRecyclerViewScrollListener.java` in your application:

 ```java
 import android.support.v7.widget.LinearLayoutManager;